cloudnative-pg/charts/README.md

 ## Benchmarking

-You can use `cnpg-sandbox` in conjuction with [`cnp-bench`](https://github.com/EnterpriseDB/cnp-bench) to benchmark your PostgreSQL environment and observe its behaviour in real-time.
+You can use `cnpg-sandbox` in conjunction with [`cnp-bench`](https://github.com/EnterpriseDB/cnp-bench) to benchmark your PostgreSQL environment and observe its behaviour in real-time.